 While Gantt charts cannot magically solve every project management challenge, they are an extremely valuable tool that can help you to improve your project planning and execution.
-Gantt charts are designed to help you visualize the sequence of tasks and activities that need to be completed in order to achieve your project goals.
+Gantt charts are designed to help you visualize the sequence of tasks and activities needed to achieve your project goals.

 In this article, we will discuss how Gantt charts can help you to improve your project management process.
 We will also provide a step-by-step guide on how to create a basic Gantt chart.

-Before diving into how to improve project management with Gantt charts, let’s first take a quick look at their history.
+Before diving into improving project management with Gantt charts, let’s first look at their history.

 So, what are Gantt charts and what do they do?

-With a Gantt chart, you can easily see how a project is scheduled and identify any potential bottlenecks.
+With a Gantt chart, you can easily see a project’s schedule and identify potential bottlenecks.
 You can also track progress and adjust the schedule as needed.